tesshuflower/samples/acm-hub-pvc-backup/README.md

 Policy      | Description
 -------------------------------------------| -----------
 [acm-hub-pvc-backup-config](./acm-hub-pvc-backup-config.yaml)                       | Trigerred to run on the hub only if the hub has any PVCs with the `cluster.open-cluster-management.io/backup-hub-pvc` label.
 It installs the volsync-addon on the hub or any managed cluster matching the `acm-hub-pvc-backup-policyset` PolicySet's placement.
 It reports on policy missing configuration: reports if the user had not create the `acm-hub-pvc-backup-restic-secret` Secret and `hub-pvc-backup` ConfigMap resources under the PolicySet namespace.
 The Secret is used by volsync to connect to the storage location where the PVC snapshot is stored.
 The `hub-pvc-backup` ConfigMap is used to define the ReplicationSource configuration, as defined [here](https://access.redhat.com/login?redirectTo=https%3A%2F%2Faccess.redhat.com%2Fdocumentation%2Fen-us%2Fred_hat_advanced_cluster_management_for_kubernetes%2F2.8%2Fhtml%2Fbusiness_continuity%2Fbusiness-cont-overview%23restic-backup-volsync).
 You can provide a custom configuration file for a PVC by creating the `hub-pvc-backup-pvcns-pvcname` ConfigMap under the PolicySet namespace; this will overwrite the default `hub-pvc-backup` ConfigMap for the specified volume.
 [acm-hub-pvc-backup-source](./acm-hub-pvc-backup-source.yaml)                         | Creates a volsync ReplicationSource for all PVCs with the `cluster.open-cluster-management.io/backup-hub-pvc` label.
+The Policy depends on the `acm-hub-pvc-backup-config` Policy so it only runs if the `acm-hub-pvc-backup-config` Policy is Compliant.
 [acm-hub-pvc-backup-destination](./acm-hub-pvc-backup-destination.yaml)                        | In a restore hub backup operation, when the credentials backup is restored on a new hub, it creates a volsync ReplicationDestination for all PVCs with the `cluster.open-cluster-management.io/backup-hub-pvc` label.
 This is because the  `acm-hub-pvc-backup-source` creates a set of configuration ConfigMaps defining the PVCs for which a snapshot is stored.
-These ConfigMaps have the `cluster.open-cluster-management.io/backup` backup label so thy are backed up by the hub credentials backup.
-They are used to recreate the PVCs on the restore hub.
+These ConfigMaps have the `cluster.open-cluster-management.io/backup` backup label so they are backed up by the hub credentials backup.
+These ConfigMaps are used to recreate the PVCs on the restore hub.
+The Policy depends on the `acm-hub-pvc-backup-config` Policy so it only runs if the `acm-hub-pvc-backup-config` Policy is Compliant.

 ### Policies